Flying Squadron (United States Navy): Search for Cervera's squadron

-Sigsbee's report confirmed Schley's doubts about Cervera being at Santiago de Cuba, and at around 1800 hours Schley ordered the Flying Squadron to reverse course and steam westward south of Cuba, passing Cienfuegos en route Key West, where the squadron would coal.
-But at about 2000 hours, the conflict in Schley's mind between his own conviction that Cervera was at Cienfuegos and Sampson's orders to move to Santiago de Cuba led him to order the Flying Squadron to heave to once more.
+Sigsbee's report confirmed Schley's doubts about Cervera being at Santiago de Cuba, and at around 18:00 Schley ordered the Flying Squadron to reverse course and steam westward south of Cuba, passing Cienfuegos en route Key West, where the squadron would coal.
+But at about 20:00, the conflict in Schley's mind between his own conviction that Cervera was at Cienfuegos and Sampson's orders to move to Santiago de Cuba led him to order the Flying Squadron to heave to once more.
 It drifted westward with the current overnight and all the next morning, some of the ships taking on coal.
-At 1200 hours on 27 May 1898, Schley ordered it to resume its voyage to Key West.
-Abruptly, at 1325 hours, Schley had a change of heart, and ordered the Flying Squadron to again reverse course and steam east for Santiago de Cuba, off which it arrived at 1940 hours on 27 May 1898.
+At 12:00 on 27 May 1898, Schley ordered it to resume its voyage to Key West.
+Abruptly, at 13:25, Schley had a change of heart, and ordered the Flying Squadron to again reverse course and steam east for Santiago de Cuba, off which it arrived at 19:40 on 27 May 1898.

 At dawn on 28 May 1898, the Flying Squadron saw that the Spanish armored cruiser Cristóbal Colón was anchored in the entrance channel under the guns of the harbor's coastal fortifications.
 This finally confirmed that Cervera's squadron, missing for 13 days since its departure from Curaçao, was at Santiago de Cuba.

 Blockade of Santiago de Cuba

 Schley sent word of Cervera's whereabouts to Samspon and the Flying Squadron established a blockade of Santiago de Cuba.
 On 30 May 1898, Secretary Long ordered Schley to "hold on at all hazards" and informed him that Sampson had set out with units of the North Atlantic Squadron to reinforce the Flying Squadron.

-At 1400 hours on 31 May 1898, Schley had the Flying Squadron make its first offensive move, sending battleships Iowa and Massachusetts and cruiser New Orleans in to bombard Cristóbal Colón and the coastal forts.
+At 14:00 on 31 May 1898, Schley had the Flying Squadron make its first offensive move, sending the battleships Iowa and Massachusetts and the protected cruiser New Orleans in to bombard Cristóbal Colón and the coastal forts.
 The two sides exchanged fire at the extreme range (by 1898 standards) of 7,000 yd without any results.
-The American ships ceased fire at about 1410, although the Spanish continued firing until about 1500.
+The American ships ceased fire at about 14:10, although the Spanish continued firing until about 15:00.